VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 • Complete all RPL assessment documentation with required signatures and dates to finalise the RPL Application.

 International on shore students only: RPL may impact on the student’s visa status which they must acknowledge, in writing.
-A copy of this acknowledgement and advice on change of course duration must be forwarded to the Centre for University Partnerships (CUP) for further action.
+A copy of this acknowledgement and advice on change of course duration must be forwarded to the Centre for eResearch and Digital Innovation for further action.

 International off shore students only: If RPL is being offered without the option of gap training this must be clearly stated in the student information.